News & Achievements

-Donald B. Eppers, William D. Harrington, Paul Michael Hassett, Kenneth A. Krajewski, Andrew D. Merrick, and Joseph M. Schnitter have been named Super Lawyers by New York Super Lawyers Magazine, 2010 Upstate Edition.
+Donald B. Eppers, William D. Harrington, Paul Michael Hassett, Kenneth A. Krajewski, and Andrew D. Merrick have been named Super Lawyers by New York Super Lawyers Magazine, 2010 Upstate Edition.
 Inclusion in Super Lawyers is based on a rigorous, multi-step selection process, which includes background and experience as well as peer review recommendation.
 The selection as a Super Lawyer is a great honor, not only because it recognizes outstanding achievement, but also because it is dependent upon the recommendation of peers.

 Jessica J. Burgasser has been appointed Co-Vice Chair of the Social Media subcommittee at the Defense Research Institute.